paritytech/polkadot/roadmap/implementers-guide/src/runtime/hrmp.md

 # HRMP Module

-A module responsible for HRMP.
+A module responsible for Horizontally Relay-routed Message Passing (HRMP).
 See [Messaging Overview](../messaging.md) for more details.

 ## Storage